casper-network/docs-new/source/docs/casper/dapp-dev-guide/list-cspr.md

 -   `transfer_from_purse_to_public_key`: Transfers amount of motes from source to the main purse of target.
 If the account referenced by the target does not exist, the transfer will create it.
 -   `transfer_from_purse_to_account`: Transfers amount of motes from source purse to target account.
 If the target account does not exist, the transfer creates a new account.

-For more information on how to write session code, see [Writing Session Code](../dapp-dev-guide/writing-contracts/session-code.md).
+For more information on how to write session code, see [Smart Contracts and Session Code](../dapp-dev-guide/writing-contracts/contracts-and-session-code.md).
 There are equivalent [assembly script](https://github.com/casper-network/casper-node/blob/e01b528db64f96fc1d3eac8b3b8e58e1337b398d/smart_contracts/contract_as/assembly/purse.ts#L135-L305) methods available.
 Alternatively, you can program directly against the [ext-FFI](https://github.com/casper-network/casper-node/blob/e01b528db64f96fc1d3eac8b3b8e58e1337b398d/smart_contracts/contract/src/ext_ffi.rs#L283-L370) methods.

 ## Integrating CSPR

 You can integrate with the [JSON-RPC API](../dapp-dev-guide/sdkspec/introduction.md) of a node on the Casper Network.
 You can program directly against the RPC or if you prefer you can choose from the variety of SDK libraries that are available to use on the Casper Network see [SDK Libraries](../dapp-dev-guide/building-dapps/sdk/index.md).
 Casper also provides a stream server that gives you real-time information about a variety of events occurring on a node.
 Use of the stream is optional.
 You might want to use this feature as it notifies you of events instead of requiring you to ask periodically.
 For more information about various events, see [Monitoring and Consuming Events](../dapp-dev-guide/building-dapps/monitoring-events.md).

 ## Testing the Integration

 Our recommended testing mechanism is to have a test environment that points at the official Casper [Testnet](https://testnet.cspr.live/).
 Through this, you may run production like operations of your test exchange against the test environment.
 However, if you are not doing this and you just want to integrate with the [Mainnet](https://cspr.live/), then you can do so with your own test accounts.

 If you are not going to do a Testnet integration, then we suggest you create some additional test accounts and test the transactions on the Mainnet through your software prior to moving to the general public.